7 Best Hunting Rifles in 2024 — What Setup Is Right For You?

 (10)

-How We Ranked Our Best Hunting Rifles
+How I Chose the Best Hunting Rifles

 Now that you know how I’ve evaluated the rifles on this list, let’s jump straight to the list itself.